A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 ASI defines Nordic Handcraft as contemporary or traditional crafts related to or inspired by the geography and cultures of Sweden, Finland, Norway, Denmark, Iceland, the Faroe Islands and Greenland, inclusive of the peoples who have moved to and from those places from pre-history to present day.
 Applicants from all backgrounds are encouraged to apply.
 Please see our website for the current selection of coursework we offer.

-Applications are accepted once each calendar year.
+Applications are accepted once each calendar year in the spring.

-Applications for 2023 are open until May 2023.
+Applications for 2026 are open until May 1, 2026.

 The scholarship was established in 1980 by friends, students, and relatives of Lilly Lorénzen, the late Swedish-language instructor who taught at both the University of Minnesota and the American Swedish Institute and author of the book Of Swedish Ways.
 She was also a respected builder of Swedish heritage in America.